 - Page 4: Typo in this sentence "Distributed attention early in life children may be a sacrifice…"

 Thanks.
-This is now fixed.
+This suggestion is fully implemented.

 Missing lit references: Plate, R. C., Fulvio, J. M., Shutts, K., Green, C. S., & Pollak, S. D. (2018).
 Probability Learning: Changes in Behavior Across Time and Development.
 Child development, 89(1), 205-218.

+This reference is added to the revision.
 See Gopnik's recent papers making a similar argument about distributed attention and search: The Philosophical Baby: What Children's Minds Tell Us About Truth, Love, and the Meaning of Life, by Alison Gopnik.
 Teaching Philosophy, 37(1), 118-122.
 (Chapers on "Attention Spotlight/lantern") Gopnik, A. (2010).
 How babies think.
 Scientific American, 303(1), 76-81.
 In sum, although the approach of modeling children's exploratory search behavior, and looking for roles of attention in mediating this process are among the most interesting questions, my primary concern is that the authors have situated this work in some big claims (for a short communication) and the data (as presented) don't adequately support them.

 Reviewer #2: This is an interesting and well-written report discussing the results of an elegant experiment (confirmed by modeling of behavioral responses) the purpose of which was to examine whether attentional mechanisms are causally related to the tendency for systematic exploration in young children.
 The findings support the conclusion that when attention is exogenously captured through salient stimuli in a choice task, systematic exploration decreases.
 This effect is not simply due to saliency, as salient stimuli were only chosen when they were compatible with the highest reward.
 I only have a few comments on the manuscript, as follows: (1) Although it makes sense that the tendency for distributed attention in young children supports exploratory choice behavior, it would be important to expand on this relationship a little more in the introduction, especially with regards to systematicity.
 This relationship is currently stated, but not necessarily clearly supported by past literature or other argumentation.
 Perhaps a little more can be added on the Blanco & Sloutsky paper under review.